-- For too long, the Oakland School Board has been an irresponsible steward of our tax dollars, resulting in mid-year cuts, negative budget certifications, audit management concerns and mistrust from a wide variety of stakeholders.
-This is not acceptable.
-We must change the way we budget to ensure we are meeting the needs of all students in a transparent process that makes crystal clear what we value.
-Our budget development process must include all stakeholders - students, families and educators - so that they will have a concrete say in how our education dollars are spent.
-We must have a budget that reflects our values, and in which structures, initiatives and people we are investing our tax dollars.
+- For too long, the Oakland School Board has been an irresponsible steward of our tax dollars.
+We must change the way we budget to ensure we are meeting the needs of all students in a transparent process that includes all stakeholders - students, families and educators.
+Our budget must reflect our values.

 Accountability to OUSD's Laws and Its Own Adopted Policies